Travel to the Spiritual Center of the World

 In the first phase, in addition to the Sheraton Urumqi, travelers also will stay at the five-star Radisson Blu Kashgar hotel in Kashgar.
 During the next four days, travelers will get to explore the magic of these two cities—Urumqi and Kashgar—and can walk through the crowded streets and stalls of the Kashgar Sunday Bazaar, a fabulous regional fair that evokes the old markets of the Silk Road.

 Two days later, from the small oasis city of Dunhuang, travelers will ride a camel in the desert to discover the fascinating Magao Thousand Buddha Cave Complex, with more than 500 caves carved into the rock, all housing sculptures and representations of Buddhist religious art.

-Jiayugaun is another one of the stops along the ancient route.
-Located in the best preserved part of the Great Wall of China, it was built during the Ming Dynasty.
-In this place the traveler will have a perfect opportunity to experience the intensity of the endless Gobi desert, a feeling that often induces introspection and meditation.
+Jiayugaun is another stop along the ancient route.
+Located in the best-preserved part of the Great Wall of China, it was built during the Ming Dynasty.
+In this place, the traveler will have a perfect opportunity to experience the intensity of the endless Gobi desert, a feeling that often induces introspection and meditation.

 In Lhasa, three nights of accommodation will be provided at the luxurious five-star hotel St. Regis Lhasa Resort, the most sought-after in the area.